rick-liyue-huang/Express-Docker-Project/README.md

-run `docker build . ` to create docker image, and we can find the five layers, but if we run again, it will be cached without coding change. run ` docker image ls ` to show the image list. run `docker image rm [image id]` to remove the image. run ` docker build -t node-app-image .` will get the completed image by running `docker image ls`. after that, run `docker run -d --name node-app node-app-image`, here '--name [docker container name]' and '-d' detach is by default we create a docker container from docker run. after create docker container, we run `docker ps -a` to show all the containers.
+run `docker build . ` to create docker image, and we can find the five layers, but if we run again, it will be cached without coding change. run ` docker image ls ` to show the image list. run `docker image rm [image id]` to remove the image. run ` docker build -t node-app-image .` will get the completed image by running `docker image ls`, here '--tag , -t' means Name and optionally a tag in the 'name:tag' format. after that, run `docker run -d --name node-app node-app-image`, here '--name [docker container name]' and '-d' detach is by default we create a docker container from docker run. after create docker container, we run `docker ps -a` to show all the containers.